haskell-org/summer-of-haskell/content/news/2019-07-13-testing-bipartiteness.md

 [post](https://summer.haskell.org/news/2019-05-29-alga-introduction.html) I
 gave a brief explanation of my task.
-Now that I finished the "routine" part of adding the necessary data types and manipulation functions, I'm here to tell you about my implementation of the algortihm for testing bipartiteness of graphs.
+Now that I finished the "routine" part of adding the necessary data types and manipulation functions, I'm here to tell you about my implementation of the algorithm for testing bipartiteness of graphs.

+A graph is called bipartite if its vertices can be splitted in two parts in such way that there are no edges inside one part.
+While testing graph on tripartiteness is NP-hard, there is a linear algorithm that tests graph on bipartiteness and restores the partition.

 # Vertex On Your Side

-This algorithm is usually one of the first graph algorithms given in any university course.
+The algorithm is usually one of the first graph algorithms given in any university course.
 The idea is rather straightforward: we try to assign vertices to left or right part in some way, and when we get a conflict, we claim that the graph is not bipartite.